-Christmas can't be far away, the marketing blitz has begun, festive music fills the air wave and the shopping malls, people organizing celebrations and there have been more than a few sightings of Santa.
+Christmas can't be far away.
+The marketing blitz has begun, festive music fills the air waves and the shopping malls, people are organizing celebrations and there have been more than a few sightings of Santa.

 Christmas is a time of special music.
 There are songs of every kind for this time of the year.
 For those who see the magic of the Yuletide season most clearly through the eyes of children, there are plenty of great kids carols to go around.

 Singing with kids make Christmas celebrations all the more enjoyable and lively.

 Here are some of my favourites.
 Come on, gather around and sing some Christmas songs.

 I Saw Mommy Kissing Santa Claus

 For many years now, fathers have been dressing up in white beards and red suits around the Christmas time.
 It was Tommie Connor who wrote this little song in 1952 and he was lucky enough to have 12-yea- old Jimmy Boyd record it in a version that sold nearly 2 million copies in the first year.